 Oppermann Group | Epigenetic Mechanisms in Musculoskeletal Disease

 Chemical tools such as selective and cell-active inhibitors are important in understanding biological systems.
-Development of chemical tools for epigenetic biology is a key goal of the Epigenetic Probe Project, a public-private partnership between the Structural Genomics Consortium (SGC) and several private organisations.
+We pursue the development and characterisation of chemical tools for epigenetic biology within the Epigenetic Probe Project, a public-private partnership between the Structural Genomics Consortium (SGC) and several academic, private and patient organisations.

 - Paul Brennan, Antony Tumber, Wyatt Yue & Chas Bountra (SGC, Oxford)